andrea-rizzini/smart-private-wallet/README.md

+## ⚠️ Project Deprecated

+This project is no longer maintained.
+It has been migrated to [A Private Smart Wallet with Probabilistic Compliance](https://github.com/andrea-rizzini/A-Private-Smart-Wallet-with-Probabilistic-Compliance).
+-

 # Smart-private-wallet
 This project comprises three demos:
 1) ```version1_onboarding```, which shows how a private onboarding procedure can be done using notes and commitments